adam-lafontaine/CMS/blog/posts/2022/[016][C++ on the web].md

 https://emscripten.org/docs/getting_started/downloads.html

-Install Git
+The Empscripten library is on Github so in order to get it, you'll need to have Git installed.

 ```plaintext
 sudo apt install git
 ```

-Run the installation commands.

-Chose a location where you want to download emscripten
+The installation commands below are taken directly from the website.
+Chose a location where you want to download emscripten and run the following commands.

 ```plaintext
 # Get the emsdk repo